Physics informed neural networks for elliptic equations with oscillatory differential operators: Neural tangent kernel matrix theory

 and

-Since the activation function is smooth and the network parameters are uniformly bounded, both \eqref{eq:g_1stderiv} and \eqref{eq:g_2ndderiv} are bounded for all $x_{\alpha} \in [a,b]$.
+Since the activation function is smooth and the network parameters are uniformly bounded in $\epsilon$ and $t$, both \eqref{eq:g_1stderiv} and \eqref{eq:g_2ndderiv} are also bounded for all $x_{\alpha} \in [a,b]$.
 Consequently, \eqref{eq:final_blowup} is dominated by the $1/\epsilon^2$ term for $\epsilon$ vanishingly small.
-The positivity assumption \eqref{eq:sigma_assumption} on $d\sigma/dx$ and the uniform boundedness of the network parameters imply also that the (absolute value of the) first derivative \eqref{eq:g_1stderiv} is bounded below; this implies that for any $t \in \Upsilon$
+The positivity assumption \eqref{eq:sigma_assumption} on $d\sigma/dx$ and the uniform boundedness of the network parameters imply also that the (absolute value of the) first derivative \eqref{eq:g_1stderiv} is bounded below by a constant independent of $\epsilon$; this implies that for any $t \in \Upsilon$

 holds for at least one $l \in \{1,\ldots d\}$.
 Take $\gamma = l$, and let $\epsilon$ vanish monotonically to zero in such a way that $a'(x_{\alpha}/\epsilon) \ne 0$ for any $\epsilon$ (such a sequence exists since $a$ is periodic and non-constant).
 Then \eqref{eq:final_blowup} indeed limits to positive infinity, giving the desired result.